dchacon1/Weather_Application/README.md

 # Weather_Application
-Get temp and humidity of city.
+A simple application that uses Vue JS and fetch to get the weather conditions of a city.